machineagency/howto/trotec_speedy_400/README.md

 ![](images/printprefs.png)

 1. You’ll see the following pop-up.
-Select the circled button if you’d like to change material settings, or select an existing profile.
+Select the circled button if you’d like to change material settings, or select an existing profile. **Note** that as of an Nov 2025, the selected material in this pop-up should match the material you are going to choose in JobControl.
+    (I'm guessing this is a bug that will be fixed in the future, as this didn't used to be the case)

 ![](images/materialsettings.png)